 Residents in the Yili Kazakh Autonomous Prefecture who wanted to apply for any type of immigration documents had to go to the police station nearest their registered homes to have their DNA samples, fingerprints, voiceprints and a three-dimensional image collected, the prefectural Communist Party committee newspaper Yili Daily said.

-The new policy applies to applications for passports, two-way permits to Hong Kong and Macau, entry permits to Taiwan, and renewals of these permits.
+The new policy applies to applications for passports, two-way permits to and Macau, entry permits to Taiwan, and renewals of these permits.
 Applicants who failed to provide all the biological identification information would have their applications refused, the report said.

 The prefecture of Yili, bordering Kazakhstan, is an ethnically diverse area of 2.5 million people, including Kazakhs, Uygurs and Mongolians.
 Some 64.7 per cent of residents are ethnic minorities and the rest Han Chinese.

 The policy comes amid efforts to combat a surge in violence in Xinjiang blamed by the authorities on Islamist separatists allegedly linked to jihadist militant groups including Islamic State.